kyegomez/Andromeda/README.md

 ## 🚀 Get Involved

 We're just at the beginning of our journey.
 As we continue to develop and refine Andromeda, we invite you to join us.
-Whether you're a developer, researcher, or simply an enthusiast, your insights and contributions can help shape the future of Andromeda.
+Whether you're a developer, researcher, or simply an enthusiast, your insights and contributions can help shape the future of andromeda.

 ---